 If you like to keep track of new developments at the national level in terms of quality measurement and value-based payment, two recent reports may be of interest:

 - In early April, the Health Care Payment Learning and Action Network, a national public-private effort to improve quality and lower health care costs through value-based payment initiatives, published its interactive “Roadmap for Driving High Performance in Alternative Payment Models.”
 The Roadmap describes current best practices in design of alternative payment methodologies, payer-provider collaboration, and person-centered care.

 - In March, the National Quality Forum published a white paper called “Measurement Systems: A Framework for Next Generation Measurement of Quality in Healthcare.”
 The paper outlines key aspects of measurement systems that go beyond lists of performance measures.
 These aspects include objectives/intended use, methods of aggregation, incentive mechanisms, risk adjustment, and attribution.

-Last year was the first time we released a “Call for Presentations” for MNCM’s Annual Seminar, and it was a huge success!
-We will continue to solicit relevant topics in health care quality, measurement, and improvement for our 2019 seminar.
-Presentation focus areas include:
+Last year was the first time MNCM released a “Call for Presentations” for MNCM’s Annual Seminar, and it was a huge success!
+Once again, MNCM is soliciting proposals for presentations on topics related to improving health care quality and affordability for our 2019 seminar.
+Ideas for presentation focus areas include:

 - Effective strategies to improve health equity and reduce disparities

 - Advancing quality and affordability through collaboration and effective use of data

 - Leveraging performance data to target interventions that improve quality and affordability

 The submission deadline for a presentation outline is May 31.
 Interested?
 Submit your presentation proposal.More